ALA Library Fact Sheet 5

 Authors who wish to participate in the ALA Annual Conference and/or the ALA Midwinter Meeting should first contact their publishers, as the publishers may already be longtime ALA exhibitors with a booth set up for scheduled author signings and presentations.
 For authors where this is not the case, information on exhibiting at ALA's national conferences can be found at:

-The ALA Chapter Relations Office compiles the list of State and Regional Chapters (the American Library Association has affiliate relationships with state library associations in all fifty States, the District of Columbia, Guam, the U.S. Virgin Islands, and regional library associations in the Mountain Plains, New England, Pacific Northwest, and Southeastern regions) and the Affiliates conference & event calendar 2012-2024: A listing of library association conferences & events.
+The ALA Chapter Relations Office compiles the list of State and Regional Chapters (the American Library Association has chapter relationships with state library associations in all fifty States, the District of Columbia, Guam, the U.S. Virgin Islands, and with regional library associations in the Mountain Plains, New England, Pacific Northwest, and Southeastern regions) and the Affiliate & Chapter Planning Calendar.

 Should solo exhibiting prove unavailable, consider the services of the book exhibit companies that can arrange to include your book in their display, along with other titles, at library conferences, including the following: